How to propagate a Thanksgiving cactus – 3 expert methods to create new plants that make perfect holiday gifts

 (Image credit: MASC05 / Stockimo / Alamy Stock Photo)

-Three methods for how to propagate a Thanksgiving cactus
+3 methods for Thanksgiving cactus propagation

 When it comes to Thanksgiving cactus vs Christmas cactus, the propagation methods are fairly interchangeable.
 Whichever method you choose, the best time to propagate your plant is after it has finished blooming.

-Although spring/summer will give the best results, Autumn Hilliard-Knapp, plant expert at Perfect Plants, assures us that it is not necessary to only propagate them at these times.
+Although spring and summer will give the best results, Autumn Janus, plant expert at Perfect Plants, assures us that it is not necessary to only propagate them at these times.
+'The Thanksgiving cactus will successfully propagate throughout the year indoors,' she says.

 Autumn Hilliard-Knapp